Dr Jeremy Scott Armstrong

 Current / future work

-I am currently finishing a co-authored volume, to be published through Oxford University Press, on the archaeology of archaic Central Italy.
-I have also been awarded a Royal Society of New Zealand - Marsden Grant to investigate the production of ancient military equipment over the next three years, and am completing work on a number of articles and chapters exploring various aspects of archaic Central Italian society, including the origins of Roman coinage and early Roman law.
+I am currently working on a number of projects, including a Royal Society of New Zealand (Marsden Grant) funded project to investigate the production of ancient military equipment, two co-edited volumes on the archaic Italian economy, and a co-edited volume on ancient mercenaries.
+I am also completing work on a number of articles and chapters exploring various aspects of early Roman society, including the origins of Roman coinage and the cult of Romulus.

 Teaching | Current